Welcome to my personal online art gallery website.

 My name is Karin Barend.
-I am a fine art prints and sculptural artist who uses several mediums to explore a large range of visual interpretations that pertain to my personal experience as an immigrant.
-Throughout my life I have been traveling and living in several countries all over the world, constantly changing scenery, languages and friendships.
-The only constant in my life is art.
-The very process of creating a two or three dimensional piece enables me to translate my thoughts into tangible visualizations of my life experiences.
-Sometimes the creation of an art piece exists solely to create solace and happiness, other times it allows me to put on to paper that which is hard for me to convey in words.
-Whether it is through fan based arts or original pieces of arts, I constantly aspire to learn, evolve and share my pieces with those who want to wander along.
-It was in my student years at the College of Wooster where I started my main body of printmaking pieces, with my Senior Independent Study in 2013 as my strongest body of art pieces as a career student.
-The didact written for my gallery to the Senior I.S. presentation reflects the way I work and engage through my art.
+I am a fine art prints and sculptural artist who uses several mediums to explore a large range of visual interpretations.
+Many of my pieces are informed by my personal experience as an immigrant.
+Throughout my life I have been traveling and living in several countries all over the world.
+The constant changing scenery, languages and friendships are what keeps me inspired to create and be creative.
+The very process of creating art enables me to translate my thoughts.
+Sometimes the creation of an art piece exists solely to create personal solace and happiness.
+Other times it allows me to put on to paper, canvas or stone that which is hard for me to convey in words.
+Whether it is through fandom based arts or original pieces of arts, I constantly aspire to learn, evolve and share my pieces with those who want to wander along.
+It was in my student years at the College of Wooster where I started my main body of printmaking pieces, with my Senior Independent Study in 2013 as my strongest body of art as a career student.
+The didactic written for my gallery to the Senior I.S. presentation reflects the way I work and engage through my art.

 Senior Independent Study Didact